mmaxin/hide-and-seek-game/rules.md

 > **No running!**

-- *We can't police this at all, but Mike will be very disappointed in you.*
+- *We can't really police this, but Mike will be very disappointed in you.*

-{% comment %}

-- Paid establishment, ticket entry, private invitations, shops, restaurants
-- Private property (Do not tresspass, Tiffany.)
-- approved
-- Outdoors is always allowed.
-- Do not hide indoors, or in any outdoor location that requires going indoors to access.
-  - Which buildings, structures, areas, etc. must not be entered?
-  - Which ones are allowed?
-{% endcomment %}

 <a class="button map-button" href="https://www.google.com/maps/d/viewer?mid=1K333qr3YPDbJbKSe0Sf76sPG-eI42dM&amp;usp=sharing" target="_blank" rel="noopener">Open the live game map →</a>

-{% comment %}
-## 3. Starting the Game
-{: #start }

-{% endcomment %}
 ### Meet at Home Base!
-> **All Players must start the game at Home Base**.
+> **All players must start the game at Home Base**.

 - **[*Platia Arionos* (Πλατεία Αρίωνος)](https://maps.app.goo.gl/dgDLizPcn8gEu1z48)** *is a small, central plaza with a tree and a well.*